Cervical Radiculopathy

 Cervical Radiculopathy Physiotherapy Treatment

-Physiotherapy for cervical radiculopathy:
+Physiotherapy for cervical radiculopathy treatment

 Physiotherapy is an effective treatment for cervical radiculopathy; in many cases, it can completely resolve symptoms.
 A physiotherapist will develop an individualized treatment plan based on the initial evaluation findings.
 The treatment plan may include: